 Like few other pieces of studio gear, microphones tend to fall into a strict hierarchy.
 There are the indestructible staples – the Shure SM57, Sennheiser MD 421, AKG D112, BeyerDynamic M88 – mics that you can take anything you throw at it.

 The Sony C-800G is a microphone that has rightfully earned its place in this echelon.
-It hasn’t, however, received the recognition of some its silver-coloured siblings.
-We figure it’s high time we celebrate this left of centre classic.
+It hasn’t, however, received the recognition of some of its silver-coloured siblings.
+We figure it’s high time we celebrate this left-of-centre classic.

 The Sony C-800G shattered the mould with a blend of vintage tech and cutting edge design.
 Read on as we explore how this black sheep achieved immortality.

 Perhaps one of the keys as to why this mic hasn’t reached the same level of notoriety as the likes of Neumann, AKG and Telefunken, for example, is that it doesn’t have the same long history.
 A key to the allure of these grand examples is the imagery – and subsequent mythology – that surrounds them.

 Would generations of engineers feel the same way about the Neumann condensers if we didn’t know that were associated with the likes of Frank Sinatra, Miles Davis and other artists of the golden era of recording.

 Reach further back into the ‘50s and you have iconic images of Elvis Presley crooning into an RCA 44 BX ribbon.
 The C-800G didn’t grace the studio until 1992 – way after those heady days and into an incredibly divergent studio scene.